vesterheim/vesterheim.github.io/folk-art-school/classes/rosemaling/2015-06-04-rosemaling-rogaland.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 This will be a project painting class.
 The project will be a small cabinet with a shelf and two pull-out drawers on the inside.
 The overall dimensions of the piece are 11 inches wide, approximately 15 inches high, and 10 1/2 inches deep.
 The painting surfaces are the door (9 x 12 inches) and the sides (10 x 13 1/2 inches).
 Students may paint on practice surfaces or a piece of their choice that would be the appropriate size for the design areas.
-Item pictured here is not the class project (a picture of the actual project will be availabe in February).
+The item pictured here is the class project.